mrc-ide/mob/bibliography.md

 # Compressed bitsets

 - ["Better bitmap performance with Roaring bitmaps" Chambi et al][chambi2014]

+    Most exisiting bitset compression schemes use a run-length encoding, where a contiguous sequence of homogenous bits is replaced with a count of the bits.
+This gives good compression, but makes random access difficult.

+    Roaring bitsets use a two-level indexing data structure.
+The space is partitioned into chunks, each covering 64k.
+The top level index is an ordered array, pointing to the secondary containers.
+Depending on their cardinality, the containers can have two different representations.
+    Containers with fewer than 4096 elements (TODO: or is it 4095?
+4097?) are stored as an ordered array of integers.
+Containers with more elements than that are stored using bitmaps.

 - ["Compressed bitmap indexes: beyond unions and intersections" Kaser et al.][kaser2014]
 - ["Consistently faster and smaller compressed bitmaps with Roaring" Lemire et al.][lemire2016]
 - ["Roaring Bitmaps: Implementation of an Optimized Software Library" Lemire et al.][lemire2017]